Inmates kept in cells as coronavirus spreads among Ray Brook federal prison corrections staff

 In addition to being intubated, she said he is having troubles with his blood pressure, kidneys and liver, and that his fever spiked at 104.3 degrees Fahrenheit.

-Jimenez said Hastings’ family is going through a very difficult time and that she is unhappy with the way the prison is being run.
+Mr. Jimenez said Mr. Hastings’ family is going through a very difficult time and that she is unhappy with the way the prison is being run.

 “They’re upset.
-He wasn’t considered an essential worker but a dispensable worker,” Jimenez said.
+He wasn’t considered an essential worker but a dispensable worker,” Mr. Jimenez said.

 She said the staff should have been allowed to wear their own personal protective equipment and that people in the facility should have had less contact with each other.